 The Minimum: Two Discs

 With two discs, you can alternate.
 Throw one, grab the other, throw it, walk to collect both.
 Your reps per minute double immediately.
 For drills like the Gravity Flick where you are lying on your back, having a backup disc means you can keep going when one rolls away.
+Even more important than that though is with two discs you can spin and catch the disc on both hands at the same time.
+You can throw one up, then give the other disc to your free hand, and then catch the disc in the air with your newly free hand.
+If you master ANY throw and catch scenario with one hand, then try and do the same scenario with both hands at the exact same time.
+It is much more challenging and does look way cool.
+FIND at least 2 discs is my advice.

 The Ideal Kit: Five Discs